Janus71/MiniQuery/README.md

   console.log(data);
 });
 ```

+## 📘 Documentation

+Check the [examples and usage table](docs/table.html) for a full overview of methods, descriptions and code snippets.

 ## 🧩 CDN (optional)

 You can also serve it via CDN if you host it somewhere, or copy it to your public assets.